 Applying all of these factors and considerations, the court concluded that private school was not a reasonable option in this case.
 Simply put, the mother had failed to show that the child’s needs could not be met in public school.

 Do you have a question about what reasonable expenses might be in connection child support?
-Contact us for a free consultation.
+Contact us for a consultation.